 Pan-fried a deliciously crisp skin and deep flavour, the subtle and refreshing taste of salmon is heavenly with new potatoes smothered in chive butter, trust us.
 We’ve teamed the fish with asparagus for a beautiful blend of flavours.

 Baby Plum Tomatoes

 Preheat your oven to 200°C and remove the butter from the fridge to allow it to come up to room temperature.
 Chop the potatoes into 2cm chunks (no need to peel) and pop on a large baking tray.
 Drizzle with oil and season with salt and pepper.
-Toss to coat then spread out and roast on the top shelf of your oven until golden, about 30 mins, turning halfway.
+Toss to coat then spread out and roast on the top shelf of your oven until golden, 25-30 mins, turning halfway.

 Meanwhile, trim and discard the bottom 2cm from the asparagus.
 Chop the baby plum tomatoes in half.
 Finely chop the chives (or use scissors).

 Pop the asparagus and tomatoes on another baking tray and drizzle with oil.
 Season with salt and pepper, toss to coat and spread out.
 When the potatoes have 10 mins left, put the veggies in the oven to roast until the asparagus is tender and the tomatoes soft and sticky, 8-10 mins.

 Meanwhile, put the butter in a small bowl and mash with a fork until soft.
 Stir in the chives and season with a pinch of salt and pepper.
 Set aside (keep at room temperature!).